 22 All costs are shown in year 2020 dollars and are not inflated.
+Seed cost assumed to be spent outside County.

 In addition to the ongoing effects of annual grower expense spending, each grower will invest in startup equipment necessary to operate their business.
 Exhibit 8 illustrates this impact.
 For all four phases, one-time equipment purchases are estimated to be \$23.6 million.
 Equipment purchases will support an additional \$13.3 million in indirect (business-to-business) and induced (consumer spending) impacts throughout the Ventura County area.